TKoestlerx/sdexperiments/README.md

 Copy the file to the scripts-folder from https://github.com/AUTOMATIC1111/stable-diffusion-webui

 - currently hardcoded to 512x512
-- iterations currently not supported.
-- images containing the perfect "black" (0,0,0) will be problematic. (because it wants to draw over it) inpainting will be fine though.
 - "rough" ui. (canvas is created in gradio event handler)